Clinical trials for a herpes vaccine that looked so promising in 2017 have fizzled.

 A third company in the midst of clinical trials outside the United States has become embroiled in a federal investigation.

-Earlier this month, executives at Vical Incorporated announced the phase II clinical trial for their herpes simplex virus type 2 (HSV-2) did not meet “its primary endpoint.”
+In June of 2018, executives at Vical Incorporated announced the phase II clinical trial for their herpes simplex virus type 2 (HSV-2) did not meet “its primary endpoint.”

 “We are extremely disappointed with the outcome and based upon these results, we will be terminating the HSV-2 program,” said Vijay Samant, president and chief executive officer for Vical, in a press release.
 “We are indebted to our patients for their participation and our investigators for their steadfast support.”